decaby7e/website/content/adventures/2023-homestead-to-co.md

 Hildaleigh gave it a try, she got just under the last bolt before the anchor.
 Later on, she reflected on what she could have done differently and was sure she could have gotten it.
-In the gym, she was crushing boulders left and right with the encouragement of some friendly gmy-goers that helped her learn new strategies, like how to take advantage of her height on some climbs (take that Henry!).
+In the gym, she was crushing boulders left and right with the encouragement of some friendly gym-goers that helped her learn new strategies, like how to take advantage of her height on some climbs (take that Henry!).